 7. Use a checklist to stay organized.

-Having a checklist that keeps your last-second move on track will help you stay organized throughout the entire process.
+Having a checklist that keeps your last-second move on track will help you stay organized throughout the process.
 Real Simple offers a helpful printable resource to help you go through everything, even if your schedule is faster than the one they suggest.

 Do You Need to Schedule a Last-Minute Move in NYC?

-If you need to move to the last-second in NYC, then make sure that you keep all of your options open.
+If you need to move to the last-second in NYC, make sure that you keep all of your options open.
 Incorporating these ideas will help you to save money while meeting your deadlines.

 When contacting agencies for a fair, competitive quote, make sure that you contact Expo Movers Services.
 Our expert movers can work on your schedule, protect your items, and take the stress out of the situation.
 Contact us today to get your move started.